 Instagram

 If you use Instagram, look for tags that are local to your area, and add friends.
 Reach out and message people who seem interesting.
+Again, because of Mark Zuckerberg’s politics, a lot of witches are leaving Instagram.

 Witchcraft / Occult Shops